traja-team/traja/paper/paper.md

  dimensionality of high dimensional data is to identify the directions which explain most of the variance via eigendecomposition.

- This requires converting the trajectory to an image (ie, trip grid, see [@tripgrid]) and performing principal component analysis on the image in 2D (Figure X) or 3D (Figure X).
+ This requires converting the trajectory to an image (ie, trip grid, see [tripgrid-ref]) and performing principal component analysis on the image in 2D (Figure X) or 3D (Figure X).

  Some clusterings in the data are apparent if viewed by light/dark period.